AliBaheri/Vehicle_Detection_SDCND/writeup_template_P5.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The proposed pipeline works well.
 However it cannot be considered a real-time vehicle detection pipeline.
-One potential future work includes implementing real-time algorithms such as YOLO.
+One potential future work includes implementing real-time object detection algorithms such as YOLO.